Kite: Asia

 Kite are also popular in Nepal, especially in hilly areas and among the Pahadi and Newar communities, although people also fly kites in Terai areas.
 Unlike India, people in Nepal fly kites in August – September period and is more popular in time of Dashain.

 In Pakistan, kite flying is often known as Gudi-Bazi or Patang-bazi.
 Although kite flying is a popular ritual for the celebration of spring festival known as Jashn-e-Baharaan (lit.
 Spring Festival) or Basant, kites are flown throughout the year.
 Kite fighting is a very popular pastime all around Pakistan, but mostly in urban centers across the country (especially Lahore).
 The kite fights are at their highest during the spring celebrations and the fighters enjoy competing with rivals to cut-loose the string of the others kite, popularly known as "Paecha".
 During the spring festival, kite flying competitions are held across the country and the skies are colored with kites.
 When a competitor succeeds in cutting another's kite loose, shouts of 'wo kata' ring through the air.
 Cut kites are reclaimed by chasing after them.
 This is a popular ritual, especially among the country's youth, and is depicted in the 2007 film The Kite Runner (although that story is based in neighboring Afghanistan).
 Kites and strings are a big business in the country and several different types of string are used, including glass-coated, metal, and tandi.
 Kite flying was banned in Punjab, Pakistan due to more than one motorcyclist death caused by glass-coated or metal kite strings.
 Kup, Patang, Guda, and Nakhlaoo are some of the popular kite brands; they vary in balance, weight and speed.

 Kites have been flown in China since ancient times.
 Weifang is home to the largest kite museum in the world.
 It also hosts an annual international kite festival on the large salt flats south of the city.
-There are several kite museums in Japan, UK, Malaysia, Indonesia, Taiwan, Thailand and the USA.
+There are several kite museums in Japan, UK, Malaysia, Indonesia, Taiwan, Thailand and the US.
 In the pre-modern period, Malays in Singapore used kites for fishing.